torvalds/linux/Documentation/media/v4l-drivers/bttv.rst

 I've seen reports that bttv 0.7.x crashes whereas 0.8.x works rock solid for some people.
 Thus probably a small buglet left somewhere in bttv 0.7.x.
-I have no idea where exactly, it works stable for me and a lot of other people.
+I have yes idea where exactly, it works stable for me and a lot of other people.
 But in case you have problems with the 0.7.x versions you can give 0.8.x a try ...